tiongjjyi/tp/docs/UserGuide.md

 * Adds a pending question for the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed students list.
 * `INDEX` must be a **positive integer** 1, 2, 3, …
+*  The pending question must not be empty.
+* Only one pending question is allowed at a time, i.e adding of pending question is not cumulative.

 **Example:** `pq 2 pq/What is a logic gate?` Adds a pending question to the student at index 2 of the displayed student, with the question “What is a logic gate?”.
 This indicates a need to follow-up with the student.